tech-srl/how_attentive_are_gats/tf-gnn-samples/README.md

 # VarMisuse and QM9
-This is a modified version of the repository [https://github.com/microsoft/tf-gnn-samples/](https://github.com/microsoft/tf-gnn-samples/), where we added GATv2 and DPGAT and ran the same experiments.
+This is a modified version of the repository [https://github.com/microsoft/tf-gnn-samples/](https://github.com/microsoft/tf-gnn-samples/), where we added GATv2 and ran the same experiments.

-To use GATv2 and DPGAT, run according to the instruction below [running](running), and use `GAT2` or `DotProdGAT` as the GNN type.
+To use GATv2, run according to the instruction below [running](running), and use `GAT2` as the GNN type.
 For example:
 ```
 python train.py --run-test GAT2 qm9 --data-path data/qm9